cloud-66-internal/help.cloud66.com/_includes/how-to-guides/add-ins/elasticsearch.md

 </div>
 {% endif %}

-## Replacing your current version of Elasticsearch
+## Upgrading Elasticsearch

-Cloud 66 does not support an in-place upgrade for Elasticsearch.
-Instead you should follow the checklist below to create a new group of Elasticsearch instances, and migrate your data to it.
+Cloud 66 does not support in-place upgrades for Elasticsearch.
+Instead you should follow the checklist below to create a new Elasticsearch Cluster, and migrate your data to it.

 ### Step 1: Create a new Elasticsearch server and group